Philsie/ARRS-documentation/Users/observer001.md

     < - end of file -><br>

         < DATA CORRECT > KIKjCMvWFcKevUdaY0FKOA==
-        Blowfish in ECB mode using terminal as the key KIKjCMvWFcKevUdaY0FKOA== --> observer993
+        Blowfish in ECB mode using "TERMINAL" as the key KIKjCMvWFcKevUdaY0FKOA== --> observer993

   * ARRS_NODE_415-1_3.log<br>